SonyCSLParis/foremusic-nlp/README.md

 # Lyrics for success: comparing stylometric and embedding features for song popularity prediction

-This is the code that was submitted together with the paper at ISMIR 2024.
+This is the code that was submitted together with the paper "Lyrics for success: embedding features for song popularity prediction
+", accepted to [NLP4MusA 2024](https://sites.google.com/view/nlp4musa-2024/home), co-located with [ISMIR'2024](https://ismir2024.ismir.net).

 ## Set Up a virtual environment